Mildura: Mildura Central

 Mildura Central's (formerly Centro Mildura) extensive redevelopment in 2005 has positioned the centre as the major shopping destination within the Sunraysia region.
 Mildura Central is also the only fully enclosed, air-conditioned shopping centre in this area and offers a retail mix including representation from a number of national fashion stores.
 Serving a primary trade area population of 60,000 residents, Mildura Central also receives consumers from beyond the trade area including the Riverland, Swan Hill, Robinvale and Broken Hill.
-It includes a large Target, a Big W to the side of Mildura Central, a 19 aisle Woolworths and a Coles supermarket across the road.
-Other retailers in Mildura Central include JB Hi-Fi, Kaisercraft, Jay Jays and EB Games Australia.
+It includes a large Kmart (formerly an even larger Target), a Big W to the side of Mildura Central, a 19 aisle Woolworths and a Coles supermarket across the road.
+Other retailers in Mildura Central include JB Hi-Fi, Pandora, Jay Jays and EB Games Australia.

 Development proposals

 Mildura's location in Victoria and consistently strong local lobbying have seen the Government of Victoria take an interest in the city as a possible centre for population and industry decentralisation programs.
 There have been numerous proposals involving the state government for large scale developments and investments, many ambitious and speculative that have been shelved indefinitely.

 Given the large amount of sunlight Mildura receives, it is the site for several proposals for large scale solar power in Australia including a massive solar updraft tower proposal in 2004 and 2010.
 In 2013, Mildura Solar Concentrator Power Station, a 1.5 MW demonstration plant, was commissioned by Silex Systems and it was expected to be expanded to 100 MW by 2017.
 However, in August 2014, the project was abandoned by Silex, due to lack of commitment to renewable energy by the Abbott government.
 The government's plans to scrap the praised Renewable Energy Target (RET) in Australia were cited as one of the main reasons for abandoning the project.
 International scientists criticised this decision extensively, claiming Australia risks being "left behind the rest of the world" if it cuts its plans for renewable energy.
 The decision to not build the plant may also cause electricity prices to rise significantly in the country.

 Another large development which has been controversial was the proposal for Mildura to be the site for Victoria's second casino.